w3c/window-management/EXPLAINER.md

 This method gives the web platform a surface to optionally expose an appropriate amount of multi-screen information to web applications.
-By returning a promise, user agents can asynchronously determine what amount of information sites may access, prompt users to decide, calculate the resulting values lazily, and reject or resolve accordingly.
+By returning a promise, user agents can asynchronously determine what amount of information to expose, prompt users to decide, calculate the resulting values lazily, and reject or resolve accordingly.

 `ScreenInfo` objects retrieved from `getScreens()` are integral for multi-screen window placement use cases.
 The relative bounds establish a coordinate system